GunioRobot/sass4j/README.md

 basically wraps the `sass --update <from>:<to>` command.
 More options and features to follow.

+WARNING: Running this plugin in the same maven invocation as jetty:run will cause issues with the container.
+Working on a fix.

 ## TODO
 ### Full featured Java API